lukemaster/SUDOCU/README.md

 |    8     |        3      |
 |    9     |        5      |

-Sorting this array by times repeated:
+Sorting this array by frequency:

 | Number   |   Frequency   |
 |:--------:|:-------------:|